 How Can the Burmese Python Be Controlled?

-1) Rangers Hunting and Killing Them
+Rangers Hunting and Killing Them

 Regular, controlled hunts help keep animal populations in check.
-It’s necessary to hunt Burmese pythons and try and prevent their population from growing any more.
+It’s necessary to hunt Burmese pythons and try and prevent their population from growing any further.

 And that’s exactly what hunters are doing.
 According to the National Post, a total of 1,825 Burmese pythons were found and killed between 2000 and 2011.
 Their news story was related to the biggest ever Burmese python found in Florida, which was 17 feet and 7 inches long.
-As if that wasn’t testament enough to the success of the invasive species, the snake was a female—and she was pregnant with 87 eggs.
+As if that wasn’t testament enough to the success of the invasive species, the snake was a female, and she was pregnant with 87 eggs.

-Hunters get paid $50 for a four-foot snake, plus $25 for each additional foot.
-So, a ten-foot Burmese python could earn a hunter $200.
-On top of that, hunters also get $150 for a python that was nesting.
+Hunters get paid $50 for a 4-foot snake, plus $25 for each extra foot.
+So, a 10-foot Burmese python could earn a hunter $200.
+Hunters also get $150 for a python that was nesting.
 25 full-time hunters are working for local authorities, plus it’s legal for any private individual to join in.